• Aerodynamics • Business • Chassis • Composites •

 Chassis

 The chassis is essentially the backbone of the car.
 All components and loads must be attached to the chassis.
 Chassis design also affects the overall look and feel of the car as it is typically the first thing to be noticed.
-We currently use a carbon fiber and steel tubing half-half chassis.
+We currently use a steel tube frame chassis.

 What We Do